FlUxIuS/p0f3plus/README.md

 # p0f3plus
-A native passive and unofficial implementation of p0f3 in Python
+A native and unofficial implementation of p0f3 in Python with extra analysis features: It's p0f+

 ## Dependencies